GLOBAL MARKETS-Stocks guarded ahead of U.S. inflation test | Business

 No less than six Fed officials are speaking on Monday, with the most attention likely on Vice Chair Richard Clarida who is talking on Fed and ECB policy.
 On Friday Kansas City Fed President Esther George said the risk of a prolonged period of elevated inflation had increased, and that the argument for patience had diminished.
 After some wild swings, Treasuries still managed to end last week with a rally, thanks partly to a huge drop in UK bond yields where short-dated debt enjoyed its best week since 2009 after the Bank of England skipped a chance to hike.

 That led the market to push out the likely timing and pace of tightening not just there, but in Europe and the United States too.
 Fed Funds now have a rate rise fully priced by September 2022, instead of July, a second not until February 2023 instead of December 2022.
-Yields on 10-year Treasuries dived 10 basis points last week and were last up 2.6 bps at 1.481%.
-European bond markets were calmer too after last week's roller-coaster ride with Germany's 10-year yields up 1.8 bps at -0.262%.
+Yields on 10-year Treasuries dived 10 basis points last week and were last up 2.7 bps at 1.482%.
+European bond markets were calmer after last week's roller-coaster ride with Germany's 10-year yields up 2.1 bps at -0.259%.

 The drop took a little steam out of the dollar, which had hit a more than one-year high after the payrolls data.
-The dollar index was little changed at 94.252, down from a top of 94.634 hit on Friday.
-Still, the BoE's shock decision left sterling down 1.4% over last week and on Monday it was last down 0.05% at $1.348, while the euro was flat at 1.1567 but up from last week's 16-month trough.
+The dollar index was last down 0.05% at 94.180, down from a top of 94.634 hit on Friday.
+Still, the BoE's shock decision left sterling down 1.4% over last week and on Monday it was last up 0.26% at $1.353, while the euro was up 0.10% at 1.1577, above last week's 16-month trough.

-Cryptocurrencies, which like gold pay no coupon and are seen as a possible hedge against inflation, saw ether hit a fresh record peak and bitcoin jumping to a three-week high.
-Ether - which underpins the ethereum network - hit a record top of $4,768.07 and was last up 2.4% on the day, while bitcoin rose 4.1% to $65,919.
+Cryptocurrencies, which like gold pay no coupon and are seen as a possible hedge against inflation, saw ether hit a record peak and bitcoin jumping to a three-week high.
+Ether - which underpins the ethereum network - hit a record top of $4,768.07 and was last up 2.6% on the day, while bitcoin rose 4% to $65,851.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)